dmaicher/doctrine-test-bundle/README.md

 ];
 ```

-3. Starting from version 8 you need to make sure you have `use_savepoints` enabled on your doctrine DBAL configuration for all relevant connections:
+3. Starting from version 8 **and only when using DBAL < 4** you need to make sure you have `use_savepoints` enabled on your doctrine DBAL configuration for all relevant connections:

 ```yaml
 doctrine: